crypto-code/Variational-Autoencoder/README.md

 <img src="https://github.com/crypto-code/Variational-Autoencoder/blob/master/assets/Pokemons.jpg"  align="middle" />   </p>
 The images aren't perfect but do have a likeness to actual pokemons.

+## Credits

+Thank you [Jabrils](http://jabrils.com/pokeblend/) for giving me the idea for this project.
+Thank you [moxiegushi](https://github.com/moxiegushi/pokeGAN) for providing me with the dataset.

 # G00D LUCK